Fads from the past have been reemerging in droves:

-Flip flops came back over the summer, as did the slip dress and bucket hat.
-Chunky, face-framing highlights — which were big in the '90s — are also hot right now.
-The nostalgic movement is still happening, too: Experts spilled the '90s beauty trends that will be popular in 2021, and there are plenty of throwbacks to get excited about.
+Flip flops came back over summer 2020 as did the slip dress and bucket hat.
+Beauty-wise, chunky, face-framing highlights — which were big in the ’90s — are also hot right now, and experts predict that even more ’90s beauty trends will be popular in the second half of 2021.

 Got your crop top and ultra-high waisted denim ready to pair with ’90s-style hair and makeup?
 Here, celebrity makeup artists like

-People have been more experimental with hair color since the quarantine orders of 2020, and
+People have been more experimental with hair color since lockdown began in 2020, and

 Jeremy Tardo, pro colorist and Clairol partner, predicts block coloring will be big in 2021.
 "Multi-dimensional hair color has been largely subtle and blended over the last decade, but 2021 will see more boldness," he tell Bustle.
 "Not just solid bright pinks or neon greens all over the head, but large sections of those types of colors that juxtapose sharply against darker colors and lying right next to them."